The Oak Ridges Trail Association (ORTA)

 Come and join us on our hikes on over 300km of moraine trail!

 ORTA is a volunteer based charitable hiking organization with a mandate to build and maintain a public hiking trail system on the Oak Ridges Moraine, off-road where possible.
 Additionally our mandate charges us with the responsibility of protecting the integrity of the moraine through trail development, maintenance, and increased awareness.
 To those ends we offer guided hikes of all difficulties and lengths, weekdays and weekends.
 Some are targeted at families; others are oriented towards adults while others have a strong nature focus.
 Hike schedules and related information can be found under the 'Hiking' tab.

 We engage in partnerships with individual, municipal, provincial and federal landowners to accomplish our goals.

 ORTA is a member of Hike Ontario.
 Hike Ontario is a coordinating body for hiking trails in Ontario, Canada.
 Member organizations have more than 2500 kilometres of hiking trails for you to explore.
 Hike Ontario also has individual members who share its vision and mission, which is to encourage the development and maintenance of hiking trails and to promote hiking.

 The Oak Ridges Moraine stretches for over 160 kilometres across the most populated area of Ontario.
 It is the source of 65 major streams or rivers and provides clean, safe drinking water to over a quarter of a million people living on the Moraine.
 The Moraine forest, wetlands and open meadow are vital in maintaining a healthy ecosystem for Toronto and the GTA.
 It also provides beautiful space for recreation use.

-Please explore our website to find out more on how you can participate in protecting the Moraine for our enjoyment today and for future generations.
+Please explore our website to learn more about how you can participate in protecting the Moraine for our enjoyment today and for future generations.